ObjectiveTruth/objectivetruth.github.io/_posts/2014-05-17-optimization-and-memory-1-04.md

 categories:
 - UOITDCLibraryBooking
 tags:
-- jsoup
+- Jsoup
 - ETE
-- monkey
+- Monkey
-- adb
+- Adb
-- leak
+- Leak
-- memory
+- Memory
 ---
 Now that the app has been out for a bit and gotten a few downloads I started to get a couple crash reports back with all sorts of weird stuff